 Clancy sign

-Named after Dr. William Clancy, Jr., of the University of Wisconsin in the early 1980s, a positive result of the Clancy sign means that the clinician cannot feel the bony projections to either side of the tibial plateau beneath the femur’s condyles.
+Named after Dr. William Clancy, Jr., of the University of Wisconsin in the early 1980s, a positive result of the Clancy sign may indicate that the clinician cannot feel the bony projections to either side of the tibial plateau beneath the femur’s condyles.

 Dial test

 The sensitivity of the dial test, however, may not be reliable.
 A cadaver study from South Korea found that it may not be able to detect injury to one or two posterior knee structures.
-The researchers suggested that “comprehensive diagnostic methods including the patient’s history, other physical examinations, radiographs, and magnetic resonance imaging should be used to diagnose posterolateral rotatory instability.”
+The researchers suggested that “comprehensive diagnostic methods” should be used with various knee tests, including patients’ history, physical examinations, radiographs, and magnetic resonance imaging.

 Reverse pivot-shift test